mrjacobbloom/mrjacobbloom.github.io/readme.md

 ## installing

-I know literally noithing about Ruby or its ecosystem and this was a very scary installation process
+I know literally nothing about Ruby or its ecosystem and this was a very scary installation process

 ```bash